tjhickey724/discrete_math/notes/predicate_calculus/FOLtreemethodExample1.md

 # Example of using the Tree Method in Predicate Calculus

+We'll give an example here of solving a "word problem" by converting it to a formal argument in First Order Logic and then using formal methods to determine if the argument is valid or not.

 Let's try to formally determine if the following argument is valid or not by translating it into the predicate calculus and then using the Tree method.